 By the same token, the one-upmanship sketches between Sarah and Barunka are always a hoot, even if, by the end of the run, you’re just guessing how exactly one will trump the other.
 After all, no-one expects sketch shows to do something new every week – the trick is in making the same thing funny in a new way, and these moments work so well.

-Where it falls down, perhaps, is where it apes other, more well respected programs.
-The air stewardess sketches start with one gag that feels lifted straight from mid-90s cult hit The High Life, as they politely welcome passengers then throw an insult at them under their breath – though Lowe confirmed she’d never seen that show before writing and performing it, so this is a pure coincidence.
+Where it falls down, perhaps, is where it feels too much like other, more well respected programs.
+The air stewardess sketches start with one gag that – though accidentally – apes mid-90s cult hit The High Life, as they politely welcome passengers then throw an insult at them under their breath.
+Indeed, until Lowe confirmed she’d never seen that show before writing and performing the sketch, even we put this down to more than pure coincidence.
 There are also a few moments when these skits reach for shock value, rather than simple comedy.
 No matter how great the performers, flippant jokes about strokes, outside of a darker context, are never going to come across funny.

 That’s not to say some of the more imaginative ideas don’t work.
 The sequences featuring Kendall as Queen Elizabeth I, for example, are preposterously funny.
 Post Blackadder, and Miranda Richardson’s superb Queenie, it will always be incredibly difficult to make the Virgin Queen funny in a fresh light, but the team manage it by making her a grumpy, frumpy wannabe, mocked by members of her court and desperate to get laid.

-Similarly, the sketch with Alice as a put-upon Northerner and her Musketeer boyfriend, Marilyn Monroe training as a waitress, or Galadriel getting in trouble for graffiti are slices of surrealistic madness which Lowe has made her stock in trade for years now.
+Similarly, the sketch with Alice as a put-upon Northerner and her Musketeer boyfriend, or those featuring her as Marilyn Monroe training as a waitress, or as Galadriel getting in trouble for graffiti are slices of surrealistic madness which Lowe has made her stock in trade for years now.
 Possibly her finest moment in the show is as the lonely toddler, Rupert – fiercely intelligent, deeply philosophical and more than a little creepy, especially as the make-up and wig makes Alice look alarmingly like a miniature Sally Webster from Coronation Street.

 In the end, Beehive’s failure to become a hit with viewers is not for lack of trying – but more because there simply wasn’t enough of it, and it was over in a flash.
-The entire series runs for less than two hours, and as any comedy connoisseur will tell you, most sitcoms don’t hit the ground running.
-Given another run to bed itself in, and Beehive could have been a big hit.
+The entire series runs for less than two hours, and to make matters worse, it was all aired within a week or so with little publicity.
+As any comedy connoisseur will tell you, most sitcoms don’t hit the ground running.
+Given another run to bed itself in, and a little attention, and Beehive could have been a big hit.

 Sadly Beehive is currently unavailable from The Velvet Onion Amazon Store.
 The title has currently been deleted, and we believe remaining stock may have been caught up in the warehouse fire caused by last year’s riots in London.
-Click here to search for used&new copies via Amazon traders, or catch the entire show on 4oD via the links below.
+Click here to search for used&new copies via Amazon traders, or catch the entire show on 4oD.